-Anthony K. Peck is the Chief of the Athletic Training Branch and Head Athletic Trainer.
-Peck earned his Bachelor's degree in athletic training from Minnesota State University in 1989, later earning his Master's degree in exercise science from the University of Iowa in 1991.
-Peck served a one year fellowship in athletic training at the US Olympic Training Center in Colorado Springs, before becoming the Director of Sports Medicine for the Pinnacle Rehabilitation Center in Sedalia, Missouri.
+Anthony K. Peck serves as the Chief of the Athletic Training Branch and Head Athletic Trainer.
+Peck came to the Academy in 1995, taking over as Head Athletic Trainer in 2008.
+After touring the football sidelines for 19 years, he took over the duties of athletic trainer to the Air Force women’s basketball program.
+Peck earned his Bachelor's degree in athletic training from Minnesota State University in 1989, later receiving his Master's degree in Exercise Science from the University of Iowa in 1991.
+Peck served a one year fellowship in athletic training at the US Olympic Training Center in Colorado Springs, before becoming the Director of Sports Medicine for Pinnacle Rehabilitation in Sedalia, Missouri in 1992.

-Originally from Storm Lake Iowa, Tony and his wife Kirsten live in Colorado Springs with their son Devin.
+Originally from Storm Lake Iowa, Tony and his wife Kirsten live in Colorado Springs with their son Devin and Newfoundland Marco.